bogdananton/php-project-snapshot-build/README.md

-TL:DR; When pushing into a repo, a hook will trigger a process to clone/include dependencies using composer and then commit all files and push to a "build" repo.
+> When pushing into a repo, a hook will trigger a process to clone/include dependencies using composer and then commit all files and push to a "build" repo.

 ----